-The awards honor research excellence in three categories -- National Excellence in Multistate Research, Excellence in Research Leadership, and National Experiment Station Section Diversity and Inclusion.
-Awardees are recognized annually by NIFA, APLU, and the Experiment Station Section of APLU’s Board on Agriculture Assembly.
+The awards honor research excellence in three categories – National Excellence in Multistate Research, Excellence in Research Leadership, and National Experiment Station Section Diversity and Inclusion.
+APLU, NIFA, and the Experiment Station Section of APLU’s Board on Agriculture Assembly present the awards annually.

-“Research efforts of our nation's Land Grant Universities develop and harness 21st century science-based knowledge and solutions required to improve crop yield and quality, nutritional value, food safety, the environment and other advancements that will drive rural prosperity and economic development,” said Acting NIFA Director Tom Shanower.
-“NIFA is proud to be a contributor to this success thorough the capacity and competitive research funding that we provide, and congratulates this year’s award recipients.”
+“Research efforts of our nation's land-grant universities develop and harness 21st century science-based knowledge and solutions required to improve crop yield and quality, nutritional value, food safety, the environment, and other advances that will drive rural prosperity and economic development,” said NIFA Director J. Scott Angle.
+“NIFA is proud to be a contributor to these successful research endeavors through our agricultural investments.
+It gives me great honor to congratulate this year’s award recipients.”

-The Excellence in Research Leadership Award recognizes individuals who have served with exemplary distinction; thereby enhancing regional and national research missions and the Land-grant ideal.
-Individuals must have multiple-level service activities that are special and extraordinary, contribute to systematic efforts to enhance diversity and inclusion and a record of significant accomplishments in the agricultural sciences.
+The Excellence in Research Leadership Award recognizes individuals who have served with exemplary distinction, enhancing regional and national research missions, as well as the land-grant ideal.
+Individuals must have multiple extraordinary service activities, contribute to systematic efforts to enhance diversity and inclusion, as well as significant accomplishments in the agricultural sciences.